How to Buy Stocks Pre-Market

 Trading opportunities don’t end just because the stock market closes.
 Investors can still trade news reports and company announcements using the electronic communications networks, or ECNs.
-Designed to match up after-hours buyers and sellers, pre-market trading has one major disadvantage traders need to consider: With so few investors trading, the low volume can widen the spread between the bid and ask price.
+If you have an online trading account, you can buy stocks pre-market if your brokerage firm offers this option.
+Designed to match up after-hours buyers and sellers, pre-market trading through an ECN allows you to find your desired stock, enter your order and monitor your purchase to ensure its accuracy.

 - Before entering a pre-market order, determine if it would be more cost-effective to wait until the markets open to trade.